Chart Color Schemes

 Campsie - North's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The area has 15.6% of residents aged 65 and over (1,980 people), with health outcomes among seniors broadly in line with the general population's health profile.
+As of 19th March 2021, the area has 15.6% of residents aged 65 and over (1,980 people).
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health